jamescooke/blog/content/1605-api-documentation.rst

 potential Communications Illusions when creating APIs.

-This means that providing static API documentation first is the most efficient path to place where API producers and consumers have a joint shared opinion about how the API will operate and perform.
+This means that providing static API documentation first is the most efficient path to a place where API producers and consumers have a joint shared opinion about how the API will operate and perform.

 Tooling wishlist